DNofulla/DNofulla/README.md

   - My Personal Portfolio Website (ReactJS)
   - A Planner Web Application with MongoDB, ExpressJS, ReactJS and NodeJS (MERN Stack)
   - TeleSwan - My own Mobile Social Media Android App with its own REST API with MongoDB, ExpressJS, React Native and NodeJS (MERN Mobile?)
-  - Fixing a few bugs or rebuilding past projects with a different approach and adding more features!
-  - Building my Youtube Channel (Will have a link to it when I post my first few videos!)
   - Applying to Jobs and Internships!

 📚 I’m currently learning...